unbelievableflavour/Cotton/Docs/CottonScript.md

 ```lua
 config.useFastLoader = false
 ```
 Controls the usage of cached files.
-Levels will automatically be cached when tthe cache is not being used.
+Levels will automatically be cached when the cache is not being used.
 The default value  is `false`.
 When set to `true` the cached levels will be used.
 This will increase performance on actual device.
 More information about the caching levels is found in the [https://github.com/unbelievableflavour/Cotton](Cotton Readme)

 ```lua
 config.playerType = "grid"
 ```
 Controls which type of player will spawn.
 The default value is `grid`.
 Options are: `grid`, `topdown`, `platformer`

+* `grid` means you are viewing the player from above, but locked to a grid.
+It can move freely in all directions but only to locations on the grid.
+(Pulp style)
+* `topdown` means you are viewing the player from above, but not locked to a grid.
+It can move freely in all directions.
+* `platformer` means you are viewing the player from the side with gravity, but not locked to a grid.
+It can move freely in all directions except from above and down.
+Moving up and down is affected by gravity.

 ```lua
 config.font = "Pulp"